FUNDING NEEDED FOR PHASE TWO - $250,000

 Also we believe transparency is the concept of removing all barriers to —and the facilitating of— free and easy public access to our tax-exempt corporate information and the laws, rules, social graces and processes.
 It is our purpose to keep you informed.
 All of our funds have be raised by donation and we are stewards of those funds.
-With that said, any information about our Corporation, the Memorial, its Membership and Personnel may be obtained by writing to the Directors, the President or the Board Secretary.
+With that said, any information about our Corporation, the Memorial, its Membership and Personnel may be obtained by writing to the President.
 Other personnel, or those making claims, and not not a director are not authorized to make statements.

-But eleven years is long enough and yes, today we have challenges on the plate.
-But, we are gaining support every day.
-We lost our architect and friend who gave so much, he passed away, and his former partner has stepped in to assist.
-Personnel from our contractor team are back on board helping us with the modernization and upgrading.
+But eleven years after corporate recognition is long enough and yes, today we have challenges on the plate.
+We lost our architect and friend who gave so much, he passed away.
+Our staff is reduced to three and we are all suffering from acute retirement age.

-It's never too late to become part of a great project, ten years proves that, and we need your help.
+It's never too late to become part of a great project, twelve years proves that, and we need your help.
 The Central Command Memorial structure is 90% complete at MacDill AFB.
-It stands proudly in front of two new additions to MacDill, namely the CentCom building and the Joint Intelligence Command Headquarters Building, part of the growth and revitalization of MacDill AFB.
+It stands proudly in front of two new additions to MacDill, namely the CENTCOM building and the Joint Intelligence Command Headquarters Building, part of the growth and revitalization of MacDill AFB.

 WHY SO LONG?

-Priorities to sum it up in one word.
-The needs of the United States military take precedence.
-Just when we got to make friends with those in the Command, it seems the personnel we worked with were deployed or re-assigned to the AOR theatre.
+When we made friends with those in the Command, it seems the personnel we worked with were deployed, retired, or re-assigned to the AOR theatre.
 We had many friends and some didn't come home.
 Thats what our job is all about.
 They will be remembered.
-It has taken almost eleven years, six CENTCOM Commanders, four Base Commanders, since the project was first envisioned and hopefully we will finish it on their watch with your help.
+It has taken almost twelve years, six CENTCOM Commanders, four or five base Commanders, since the project was first envisioned and hopefully it will be finished, not just a patch job as some would contemplate.